coerciasink/boards/readme.md

 - [ ] add an option to copy a list of images to clipboard
 - [ ] example site
 - [ ] add the masterDir flag
+- [ ] release precompiled binaries for win and mac.
+Linux users don't need this help tbh.
 - [x] Random 100 pins from a folder feature.
 	- [x] You can also make this a static site feature,
 	- [x] add the utility in the python project instead of thr final product.
 The arguement will specify which directory to use.